You’re a great one, Mr. Grinch

 How the Grinch Stole Christmas is one of three films that I consider a must-watch every December.
 The other two are A Charlie Brown Christmas and The Muppet Christmas Carol.
 I guess my favorite Christmas stories are about curmudgeons who come to love the holiday spirit and their fellow man sometime around Christmas morning.

 This year, as with the past few, I read the Dr. Seuss book before turning on the special.
 The book is, of course, a masterpiece of children’s literature, and its narrative is faithfully followed by Chuck Jones and his team.
-We have a reverse-Santa story which does such a good job crafting a misanthropic anti-hero that his redemption feels profoundly moving.
+We have a reverse-Santa story which does such a good job crafting a misanthropic anti-hero that his redemption is profoundly moving.
 It is the spirit of hope, rebirth, and goodwill towards man encapsulated in a silly rhyming story about Who Hash.

-But reading the book and watching the story in such rapid succession, it’s truly remarkable how much Jones and co brought to enhance the material while still keeping making it feel like a proper adaptation.
+But reading the book and watching the story in such rapid succession, it’s truly remarkable how much Jones and co brought to enhance the material while still keeping it a proper adaptation.
 First and foremost, he made it colorful.
 Without looking it up, what color is the Grinch in Seuss’s book?
 The answer is: white.
 The book has a minimal, four-color palette of red, black, green, and white.
 Seuss uses the limited colors with tremendous skill, making it frosty and sharp but still distinctly a Christmas piece.
 But Jones has no use for this: his adaptation is overflowing huge, bright, solid splashes of color.

 The team of writers — led by Seuss himself — and Jones also make the story much funnier.
 The bass mudslinging of “You’re a Mean One, Mr. Grinch” by Thurl Ravenscroft is a layer entirely missing from the book, and it adds so much to the story by amping up the playful nastiness and sense of mischief.
 There’s also the tremendous slapstick and use of visual gags, from the Grinch’s snake-like slinking as he robs homes to the sled overtaking Max in a pseudo chase-scene.
 Jones manages to blend the physical comedy seamlessly with the whimsical wordplay and story.

 It’s also hard to imagine a better narrator of a story about a holiday grump than Boris Karloff’s silky baritone.
+He adds gravity with just a dash of both playfulness and creepiness to the short’s tone.

 And then there’s the faces.
 The Grinch has about twelve of the greatest facial expressions in the history of American animation in these 25 minutes, including the one face — I assume you know the one — that makes me weep with joy when I see it every year.
 Here it is: